Wisconsin Lutheran College

 Race and/or ethnicity unknown: 0%

 Wisconsin Lutheran College cares personally for students in a distinctive, Christ-centered environment.
-WLC students learn at a nationally ranked college committed to academic excellence in each of its 34 majors.
+WLC students learn at a nationally ranked college committed to academic excellence in each of its programs of study.
 Students can work alongside professors doing heart disease research, teach in local schools as early as their freshman year, travel to Zambia for a nursing clinical, take a literature course in England, or conduct marine biology research in Grenada.

 “Before coming to WLC, I was a shy, quiet girl from the Czech Republic who had recently learned to speak English.
 It was the small classes and the encouragement of the wonderful WLC faculty that helped me to complete my degree.
 These gentle Christian professors guided me and gave me the confidence I needed to become a public school teacher.
 Now I have become a mentor to younger teachers and serve as a leader for our staff.” – Lenka, WLC Class of 2001, Third-Grade Teacher